iamsh4shank/Aerglo/README.md

 # Aerglo :milky_way:
-A python based tool to fetch images  -
+A python-based tool to fetch images  -
 - Astronomical Picture of the Day (APOD)
 - taken by Mars Rover
 - Earth Polychromatic Imaging Camera (EPIC)
 - Earth Observation Data

-By using this tool you will know how beautiful our universe it :heart_eyes:.
-It also allows you to classify galaxies based on the galaxy data which contains parameters like frequency bands, various visual angles, geometry, temperature, etc. All the data is fetched from NASA open [APIs](https://api.nasa.gov/).
+By using this tool you will know how beautiful our universe it :heart_eyes: It also allows you to classify galaxies based on the galaxy data which contains parameters like frequency bands, various visual angles, geometry, temperature, etc. All the data is fetched from NASA open [APIs](https://api.nasa.gov/).

 ## :camera: Screenshots